Give Yourself a boost with Breast Augmentation

 The final choice to be made is the size/volume and shape of the implant.
 Implants come in round or “tear-drop” shapes.
 Which is most appropriate for you depends on the shape and dimensions of your breasts and chest wall.
 It is particularly important that your surgeon guide you through this process, and provide you with “sizers” during the consultation, as it will help you choose implants that are in proportion with the rest of your body.
 3-D imaging with the VECTRA system is also very useful.
 Your surgeon’s most important role at this point is to make sure that the implant you choose fits with the dimensions of your chest/breasts, ensuring a proportional, beautiful result.

 The procedureA breast augmentation takes about 30-45 minutes to complete.
-We perform the entire operation via a 2 to 5-centimeter incision (depending on the size of the implant), through which we create a pocket (under or over the muscle) for the implant.
+We perform the entire operation via a two to five-centimeter incision (depending on the size of the implant), through which we create a pocket (under or over the muscle) for the implant.
 Once the pocket is made, we sometimes use “sizers” (temporary implants) to determine which final implant size looks best on the patient.
 The sizers are removed immediately and the final implants are placed in the pockets.
 After confirming a nice, symmetric result, we close the incisions with absorbable stitches that are placed deep to the skin, leaving only a fine line at the incision site.

 At the end of the operation, we place small, waterproof dressing over the incisions so that the patients can shower at their leisure.
 After awakening from anesthesia, our patients are brought to the recovery room and are cared for by a dedicated recovery room nurse.
 Once the patients are comfortable and ready, they are brought home by a friend or family member.
 We provide everyone with post-operative instructions and a prescription for antibiotics, pain medication, and nausea medication.